Andgit33/PetProject/QUICKSTART.md

 pip install sentence-transformers faiss-cpu numpy torch streamlit plotly rich typer pydantic geopy pandas
 ```

-## 2. Build the Index
+## 2. Build the Index (Optional)

-The project comes with **50 pre-loaded destinations** from around the world.
-You just need to build the index:
+The project comes with **50 pre-loaded destinations** from around the world. **The index builds automatically on first use** when you run the Streamlit app, so you can skip this step if you're using the web UI.

+However, you can also build it manually:

 ```bash
 # Using the CLI